American Horror Story: Roanoke

 The sixth season of the American horror anthology television series American Horror Story, subtitled Roanoke, follows supernatural experiences around a haunted house and its surroundings in North Carolina.
 The first half of the season is presented as a paranormal documentary entitled My Roanoke Nightmare, which reenacts the experiences of a married couple who lived in the house.
 The second half is presented as found footage and depicts the doomed production of the documentary's sequel.
-The ensemble cast includes Kathy Bates, Sarah Paulson, Cuba Gooding Jr., Lily Rabe, Adina Porter, André Holland, Denis O'Hare, Wes Bentley, Evan Peters, Cheyenne Jackson, and Angela Bassett.
+The ensemble cast includes Kathy Bates, Sarah Paulson, Cuba Gooding Jr., Lily Rabe, André Holland, Denis O'Hare, Wes Bentley, Evan Peters, Cheyenne Jackson, and Angela Bassett.
+The season is connected to Asylum and Freak Show, with a nod to Murder House for the use of the word “croatoan” and the Piggy Man.

 Created by Ryan Murphy and Brad Falchuk for the cable network FX, the series is produced by 20th Century Fox Television.
 Roanoke was broadcast between September 14 to November 16, 2016, consisting of 10 episodes and marking the first time the series premiered outside of October.
 Before the premiere, Murphy stated the sixth season would be "more rogue" and "dark" in contrast to its predecessor, Hotel.
 Details about its plot and cast were kept secret until the first episode aired, an unusual approach to publicity for the series.
 As such, it became the first iteration of the series to not release a subtitle before the season premiere.
 Several potential themes were theorized based on various promotional material produced by FX.
 After the release of pictures taken from the set in Santa Clarita, it was widely speculated that the season would incorporate the infamous 1580s Roanoke Colony disappearance.
 Roanoke has received mostly positive reviews.